DCC-EX/dcc-ex.github.io/docs/big-picture/stage5.md

 Firstly, our \|EX-CS\| needs to be prepared by ensuring the \|EX-TT\|
 device driver is loaded.
-This is covered in `ex-turntable/assembly:8. add the ex-turntable device driver to ex-commandstation`{.interpreted-text role="ref"}.
+This is covered in `ex-turntable/assembly:8. add the ex-turntable device driver to ex-commandstation`.

 Next, we need to connect \|EX-TT\| to our \|EX-CS\| which requires a connection to the \|I2C\| interface, and it\'s a good idea to make sure
 \|EX-TT\| is turned on before \|EX-CS\| to ensure it\'s detected successfully at startup.
-This is covered in `ex-turntable/assembly:9. connect ex-turntable to your ex-commandstation`{.interpreted-text role="ref"}.
+This is covered in `ex-turntable/assembly:9. connect ex-turntable to your ex-commandstation`.

 Expand \"myHal.cpp\" to see the \|EX-CS\| HAL configuration file required to add the turntable.